zeta-chain/node/docs/spec/crosschain/messages.md

 Casts a vote on an inbound transaction observed on a connected chain.
 If this is the first vote, a new ballot is created.
 When a threshold of votes is reached, the ballot is finalized.
 When a ballot is finalized, a new CCTX is created.

-If the receiver chain is a ZetaChain, the EVM deposit is handled.
+If the receiver chain is a ZetaChain, the EVM deposit is handled and the status of CCTX is changed to "outbound mined".
+If EVM deposit handling fails, the status of CCTX is chagned to 'aborted'.

-If the receiver chain is a connected chain, a swap is performed and the CCTX is finalized.
+If the receiver chain is a connected chain, the inbound CCTX is finalized (prices and nonce are updated) and status changes to "pending outbound".
+If the finalization fails, the status of CCTX is changed to 'aborted'.

 ```proto
 message MsgVoteOnObservedInboundTx {